-People often start wondering about the weather before they come on vacation, I see it year after year in Belize forums.
+People often wonder about the weather before they come on vacation, I see it year after year in Belize forums.
 Well, I am here to bring you some great news.
 As we slide into winter, overall we have been having gorgeous weather.
-We did have a cold front for a minute last week but it was very mild and for me, a bit amusing as you can see from my picture below of golden-haired Darwin at Feathers Guesthouse (link to Instagram.)
+We did have a cold front for a minute last week, but it was very mild and for me, and a bit amusing as you can see from my picture below of golden-haired Darwin at(link to Instagram.)

-Next two pics are from my neighborhood.
+The next two pics are from my neighborhood.
 My friend Jenna was heading to town to do errands so she came by yesterday morning to get me as her go-with girl.
 After picking me up, we stopped to gas up the cart so we could take a worry-free joyride when her errands were done.

-As is often the case with joyrides, we did not really have a set agenda so we decided to start by getting a few road snacks at The Baker south of town.
+As is often the case with joyrides, we did not really have a set agenda, so we decided to start by getting a few road snacks at The Baker south of town.
 Owners Ken and Emily are both really nice people and have been running the place for years.
 Em was not there but Ken hooked us up with some reasonably priced snacks.
 I got a sausage pie and a cherry tart, Jenna got a sausage roll and an apple turnover.
 Then we headed for dirt roads and a relaxing drive in areas we do not get to very often.
 As you can see in my featured image we made it all the way south to the barge docks and saw the Belikin beer barge getting unloaded.

 Long after our trip was done, I decided to make dinner easy and hit La Fonda on Back St. just south of Super Buy grocery store.
 Absolutely delicious Al pastor tacos made with thin Orange Walk corn tortillas.
 Since this is just a roadside stand, they do not have a spit with the pork roasting on it or serve with grilled pineapple as it is traditionally done in many Mexican places.
 Still, super yummy though and I am happy this place is a stone throw from my house.
 I threw in a sunset pic as that is the view on my walk to the taco stand.
 Not a bad way to go to get street meat 😀